 All financial information included on your I-20 is estimated and does not reflect exact amounts.
 Students can check their balance in the MUHUB Student Portal.
 Payment in full for the entire semester is due July 15 if you are enrolled in classes.
 Students will not be allowed to enroll in classes without paying tuition.
 Remaining in the United States without registering is a violation of your immigration status.
 Questions about payment should be directed to the Business Office in Marian Hall, Room 103 or call +1.317.955.6020.

 FORMS OF PAYMENT

-- → Cash (United States currency) or credit card (Visa, MasterCard, Discover, or American Express) - → International money order or international traveler's checks in United States currency - Online bill payment at marian.afford.com/paynow
+- → Cash (United States currency) - International money order or international traveler's checks - in United States currency - Online bill payment at hub.marian.edu -> Student Finance -> Payment and Refund Options (Credit card or International Payment)